elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 ### What is an ORCID?

 ORCID, which stands for Open Researcher and Contributor ID, is a global, non-profit organisation which provides a **unique**, **persistent** identifier free of charge to researchers.
 You might be a lucky one that never had to worry about having a common name, but if you are not, you know how important it is to distinguish homonyms!
 It is extremely useful to ensure that you are correctly identified, worldwide.
-ORCID is a perfect solution to take homonymy into account, what's more, the system allows you to add aliases on your profile to take care of any changes to your name making sure that it will be tracked back to you.
-Another good consequence, is that as your name and affilitations change your ORCID will stay the same, not just assuring that you get the credit you deserve, but also keeping track of your work.
+ORCID is a perfect solution to take homonymy into account, what's more, the system allows you to add aliases to your profile to take care of any changes to your name making sure that it will be tracked back to you.
+Another benefit is that your ORCID will stay the same, even when your affiliation changes, ensuring that you get the credit you deserve and helping you keep track of your work.

 You can see a bit more about it in the video below.